-Eight great reasons to visit the Southern Highlands
+Eight great things to do in the Southern Highlands, NSW

-The Southern Highlands are popular with Sydneysiders as a short break destination, and it's not difficult to see why.
-Susan Hinchey checks in with a list of reasons to pay this pretty piece of New South Wales a visit...
+The Southern Highlands region is popular with Sydneysiders as a short break destination, and it's not difficult to work out why.
+Here are eight amazing reasons to pay this pretty piece of New South Wales a visit.

 The Southern Highlands offer a slice of serenity akin to the English countryside.